justsomeon123/TkIDE/README.md

 - ## Version 1.6.2
-- Removed venv folder because i don't want to get sued
+- Removed venv folder
-- All extensions have to be bundled/packages with required dependncies,I AM NOT RESPONSIBLE FOR YOU GETTING SUED
+- All extensions have to be bundled/packages with required dependncies
 - removed clunk in exe
 - Pushed extension api back for a while,probably will arrive Feb ~ May
 - > ## mp3loader (Formerly mp4loader)